MattSheehanDev/do-you-want-to-build-a-browser-extension/browser-extension.md

 ^ Contains listeners for browser events.
 Dormant until needed when an event fires.
 ^ Has access to the Chrome extension APIs the extension has declared permission to.
+^ Does not have access to the DOM
+^ Does not have access to XMLHttpRequest
+^ Does have access to fetch() API

 - Content Script